Acceptance of donations guidelines

 - Is there evidence that acceptance of the proposed benefaction or compliance with any of its terms will damage the University's reputation, including deterring other benefactors?

 Although benefactions which are uncontroversial and which are worth less than £1m may not be subject to detailed scrutiny by the Executive Committee, acceptance will nevertheless be considered explicitly against these ethical guidelines.

 3. All members of the University involved in fundraising are encouraged to consult the Development and Alumni Relations Office at an early stage in their discussions with a potential benefactor.
 The Development and Alumni Relations Office can advise on the use of these guidelines, and consultation will also reduce the risk of uncoordinated approaches to a single potential donor; spread familiarity with the process for accepting benefactions; and may allow an early warning of anyone unknowingly approaching a potential benefactor whose donation is not likely to be acceptable.

 The University Council published ethical guidelines in respect of the acceptance of donations in 2001-02 in the University weekly publication, Reporter, on 17 October 2001.

-The Executive Committee of the University Council, advised by the Registrary (Head of the Unified Administrative Service) and the Director of Development and Alumni Relations, oversees the implementation of this framework.
+The Executive Committee of the University Council, advised by the Registrary (Head of the Unified Administrative Service) and the Executive Director of Development and Alumni Relations, oversees the implementation of this framework.